theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/knowledge-base/transaction-pa40.md

 !!! note
     The parameters that are needed to create new employees are dependent on your customized SAP settings.

 1. Create a new Service with the integration type *Transaction*.
-For more information on creating a service, see [Creating a Service](https://help.theobald-software.com/en/yunio/getting-started#creating-a-service).
+For more information on creating a service, see [Create a Service](../getting-started.md/#create-a-service).
 2. In the transaction service enter the transaction PA40 and press **[Start]**.
 A replicated SAP GUI of the transaction PA40 is displayed.
 ![personnel-actions](../assets/images/yunio/articles/personnel-actions.png){:class="img-responsive"}
 3. Enter a start date for the new employee in the format `DD.mm.YYYY`.
 This input can be replaced with a runtime parameter after the transaction is recorded.